vidhi09-tech/Java-training-program-solutions/README.md

-# Wipro-training-program-solutions
+# Java-training-program-solutions
-Here, all are the solutions that has been asked in the WIPRO java training program.
+Here, all are the solutions that has been asked in the Company java training program.
 I wrote all codes in Java language.